-If your Remote Keyless Entry fails to operate from a normal distance, check for these two conditions.
+If your RKE transmitter fails to operate from a normal distance, check for these two conditions:

-- 1. Weak batteries in the RKE key fob.
-The expected life of batteries is five years. - 2.
-Closeness to a radio transmitter such as a radio station tower, airport transmitter, military base, and some mobile or CB radios.
+1. Weak battery in the RKE transmitter.
+The expected life of battery is five years.

+2. Closeness to a radio transmitter such as a radio station tower, airport transmitter, military base, and some mobile or CB radios.

-Battery Replacement
+Transmitter Battery Replacement